-As of March 31, 2019, SVI owned 107 stores and 4,613 portable storage units across Canada, for a total of 6,147,763 square feet of rentable storage space in 56,473 rental units.
+As of December 31, 2019, SVI owned 151 stores and 4,613 portable storage units across Canada, for a total of 8,177,060 square feet of rentable storage space in 73,632 rental units.
 The stores operate under the Access Storage, Depotium Mini-Entrepots, Sentinel Storage and Storage For Your Life brands.
 Our portable storage business operates under the Cubeit and PUPS brands.
+Our records management business operates under the RecordXpress brand.

-In addition to our owned stores, SVI manages 54 stores that are owned by third parties for a management fee, bringing the total number of stores under management to 161.
-On April 15, 2019, SVI purchased a 38 store portfolio, which increased stores owned and managed to 199.
+In addition to our owned stores, SVI manages 50 stores that are owned by third parties for a management fee, bringing the total number of stores owned and managed to 201.

-SVI's strategic objective is to own and manage self storage and portable storage in Canada's top markets.
-The Corporation will focus on acquiring storage assets with strong existing cash flows, in strategic markets, preferably with excess land allowing for future development and expansion of our self and portable storage businesses.
+SVI's objective is to own and manage storage assets in Canada's top markets.
+The Corporation will focus on acquiring storage assets with strong existing cash flows, in strategic markets, preferably with excess capacity and land allowing for future development and expansion of our self, portable and information and records management storage businesses.
 Financing for this growth is intended to come from a combination of free cash flow from operations, mortgage financing and the issuance of additional debt or equity securities.